 1. How can I review my employee profile information on PaymentNet(PN)?

-If any changes are needed, email the Card Administrator with updated information.
+The Dashboard located on the home page provides account information.
+If any changes are needed, email the Card Manager with updated information.

 2. How do I add Department ID's to my access?

 You will need to email the Card Administrator requesting the addition.
 If the Dept ID# is outside of your Department, the Department Manager's approval will be required by email.